blairpaul8/propertyManager/README.md

     2. Select all cells
     3. Select Format
       - Format cells from the drop down
-    4. Under category select "Text" and press ok.
+    4. Under category select "Text" and press okay.

   If this isn't done excel will drop leading zeros on serial numbers that begin with 0.